-As at December 31, 2013, the Company has Canadian capital losses of \$10,490 (2012 - \$11,201) that may be carried forward indefinitely and applied against capital gains of future years.
+As at December 31, 2014, the Company has Canadian capital losses of \$11,910 (2013 - \$10,490) that may be carried forward indefinitely and applied against capital gains of future years.

-At December 31, 2013, \$nil (2012 - \$nil) was recognized as a deferred tax liability for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries as the Company has determined that undistributed profits of its subsidiaries will not be distributed in the foreseeable future; and the investments are not held for resale and are expected to be recouped by continued use of these operations by the subsidiaries.
-The amount of temporary differences not booked for these unremitted earnings at December 31, 2013 is \$16,358 (2012 - \$17,964).
+At December 31, 2014, \$nil (2013 - \$nil) was recognised as a deferred tax liability for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries as the Company has determined that undistributed profits of its subsidiaries will not be distributed in the foreseeable future; and the investments are not held for resale and are expected to be recouped by continued use of these operations by the subsidiaries.
+The amount of temporary differences not booked for these unremitted earnings at December 31, 2014 is \$12,196 (2013 - \$16,358).

-During the year, the Mexican tax authority (Servicio de Administración Tributaria - "SAT") in the state of Zacatecas completed an income tax audit of the 2008 and 2009 years in respect of one of the Company's Mexican subsidiaries.
-As a result of this audit, on February 24, 2014 the Company received a notice of reassessment from SAT with respect to 2009 denying deductions in the amount of 115.2 million pesos (\$8,800) that relate primarily to foreign exchange losses.
-In addition, SAT has notified the Company that it will be issuing a notice of reassessment for the 2008 year, denying deductions in the amount of 72.9 million pesos (\$5,600) relating primarily to foreign exchange losses.
-The combined impact of the 2009 reassessment and the pending 2008 reassessment is a reduction in the available non-capital loss balance totaling 188.1 million pesos (\$14,400), which, consequently, would result in a reduction in the deferred tax asset balance of \$4,300 and a corresponding increase in deferred income tax expense.
-In addition, the Company would be subject to penalty and interest, an amount that has not been included in this estimate.
+In 2013, the Mexican tax authority (Servicio de Administración Tributaria - "SAT") in the state of Zacatecas completed an income tax audit of the 2008 and 2009 years in respect of one of the Company's Mexican subsidiaries.
+As a result of this audit, on February 24, 2014 and March 13, 2014 the Company received notice of reassessments from SAT for 2009 and 2008 respectively, denying deductions in the amount of 115.2 million pesos (\$8,800) and 72.9 million pesos (\$5,600) respectively that relate primarily to foreign exchange losses.
+The combined impact of the 2009 and 2008 reassessments is a reduction in the available non-capital loss balance totaling 188.1 million pesos (\$14,400), which, consequently, would result in a reduction in the deferred tax asset balance of \$4,300 and a corresponding increase in deferred income tax expense.
+Management was of the view that there was a strong case to support the Company's position, particularly because the SAT has only made adjustments to foreign exchange losses but has not made offsetting adjustments to foreign exchange gains recognized in the same period.
+Accordingly, the Company appealed the 2008 & 2009 reassessments through the SAT's appeals procedures.
+Since management believed that it was more likely than not that the Company's position will be sustained, no amounts related to this issue had been recorded in the financial statements as of December 31, 2013.